Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 # Workstation Overview

 The CUNY TV Archive audio workstation is designed to carry out the preservation-reformatting of the audio signal on three obsolete media types: 1/4-inch open-reel tape, compact cassette, and DAT.
-The proccesses it performs include playback, analog to digital conversion, bitstream capture, and file encoding.
+The proccesses it performs include playback, analog to digital conversion, bitstream capture, file encoding, and metadata related to digital provenance.

 # Current Capabilities